lodebosmans/apt_edge_service/README.md

 ![alt text](https://github.com/lodebosmans/apt_edge_service/blob/main/img/Sonar.png?raw=true)

-However, we do keep one code smell in the edge serive.
+However, we do keep one code smell in the edge service.
 We deliberately chose to keep this smell for the sake of code readability.
 The smell suggests to replace a duplicate string that occurs four times.
 However, this duplicate code is a part of four API pathways.
 Replacing this with a fixed variable would impair the readability of the code.

 ![alt text](https://github.com/lodebosmans/apt_edge_service/blob/main/img/SonarSmell.png?raw=true)